Follow the Fox keeps selected local civic issues in view through public records, dated updates, current footing notes, and source-backed context.

 Where it stands now

 The referendum passed.
-The trail is now in implementation watch, with attention on public agendas, packets, budget materials, staffing decisions, student-service follow-through, board action, and other official records worth checking.
+The issue is now in implementation watch, with attention on public agendas, packets, budget materials, staffing decisions, student-service follow-through, board action, and other official records worth checking.
 Meeting minutes and public comments only become trail stops when they materially clarify the record.

-Last checked: 05-13-2026
+Last checked: May 13, 2026